intmus/inttheory22-23/_02-int-scales-keys/b2- modes.md

 Even though it is missing the two notes that we considered important scale degrees, if can still be expressive and interesting (and it is in our bones).

+###Notes Continued on Wednesday September 1, 2021.

+Mixed Modes
+Lydian Dominant (Do,Re, Mi, Fi, So, La, Te, Do).
+Compared to major, we have a raised 4th (fi) and a lowered 7th (Te).
+Lydian Dominant, rather than Lydian Mixolydian.
+Easier to say.
+Very useful for dealing with altered chords (we will get to that).

+How to practice/learn the modes: for example, F Phrygian
+1: (Relative): What scale is F the ^3 of?
+2: (Parallel): What tones are altered in a Phyrgian Scale?

+How to find Phrygian Dominant: Build a domninat scale upon the ^5 of the Phrygian scale. (a.k.a the locrian scale).

 # Further Reading

 ## From *Open Music Theory*